 Have you been procrastinating doing a detox?
 Could those be the reasons why:

-Except for the first reason, all those apply or have applied to me at some point.
-For one, cleanse or not, I like to chew my food.
+I’m familiar with all those reasons.
+For one, cleanse or not, I like food and I like to chew it (vs. drink it).
 I need substance.
-Liquid cleanses always leave me hungry and ravenous for the foods I’ve been depriving myself of, as well as massively ungrounded.
-Likewise, intricate detox plans that require a bunch of supplements, shakes and/or specific meals to be taken at specific times stress me out.
+Liquid cleanses leave me hungry and ravenous for the foods I’ve been depriving myself of, as well as massively un-grounded.
+Similarly, intricate detox plans that require a bunch of supplements, shakes and/or specific meals to be taken at specific times stress me out.

 And guess what?
-Stress is not conducive to detox, it is toxic!
-Stress puts the body into a holding pattern which goes counter to the intended goal of a cleanse, to release.
+Stress is not conducive to detox.
+Stress is toxic.
+It puts the body into a holding pattern that goes counter to the intended overarching goal of a cleanse, to release.
 For that, relaxation is necessary.
-That’s why over the years I’ve been gravitating towards a simple way to cleanse: a whole food diet + sip, scrub and sweat.
-Let me break it down for you.
+That’s why I’ve become a fan of a simple detox method: a whole food diet + sip, scrub and sweat.
+I’ll break it down for you.

-Whether you’re vegetarian, vegan, paleo, gluten-free or an omnivore choose to eat whole foods only, for a period of time.
+Whether you’re vegetarian, vegan, paleo, gluten-free or an omnivore, for a few days to a couple weeks choose to eat whole foods only.
 What are those?
-The opposite of processed.
-As in: fruits, vegetables, grains, nuts, seeds, legumes, beans, fish, meat, eggs, raw milk, olives, cold-pressed olive oil, coconut oil.
+The opposite of processed, as in fruits, vegetables, grains, nuts, seeds, legumes, beans, fish, meat, eggs, raw milk, olives, cold-pressed olive oil, coconut oil.

 Your next step?
 Make a list of all the whole foods that fit in your preferred diet, only buy those items next time you go shopping.

 Yourself that is.
 (Maybe your bathroom too, you be the judge) If you like a rough scrub I’d go with a natural-fiber loofah.
-A rugged towel is less intense and still works very well.
-For those with sensitive skin I recommend the garshana gloves we use in Ayurvedic treatments.
+A rugged towel is less intense and works well too.
+For those with sensitive skin I recommend the garshana gloves used in Ayurvedic treatments.

 What now?
-Get your preferred skin scrubbing tool and scrub every square each of you moving from the extremities towards your heart.
+Find your preferred skin scrubbing tool and scrub every square each of you moving from the extremities towards your heart.
 Use in the morning on dry skin.

 However you want.
 My preference?
 An infra red sauna when I’m tired, a dance class or a run in the park when I have the energy.

-When are you starting your simple detox?
+When to start your simple detox?
 How about today?
-I’d start with 3 days, nice and easy.
-Maybe that’s all you need.
+Start with 3 days.
+It might be all you need.
 I suspect you’ll feel better fast.
-And then you’ll want to stay on that plan because it works so well!
+Then you’ll want to stay on that plan because it works so well.